WardGauderis/CarWave/database-readme.txt

 - run "flask db init" in the venv (a folder called migrations should appear) (dont forget to install dependencies)
 - run "flask db migrate"
 - run "flask db upgrade"
-every time you change something to the database in models.py, run these last 2 commands
+- the migrations folder must also be pushed to github for compatibility every time you change something to the database in models.py, run these last 2 commands

 adding/removing data: